ylyamin/allwinner_d1_hal/README.md

 - Uart for D1s (configured gpio)
 - USB not work from SD card image
 -
-- Do as library and external main function, components, platform
+- Do as library and external main function
-- Makefiles in sub-folders
 - ehci/ohci auto switch
 - LCD output double buffered
 - MMU